 Know the symptoms of a stroke, such as a face that droops, an arm drifting downward, or slurred or strange speech.
 Get medical help right away if you notice any of those.

 Ask emergency workers to take your loved one to a designated stroke center.
 "There is a real virtue in rapid transit to a hospital that has expertise in strokes," says Stephen Hoffmann, MD, a doctor in Framingham, MA.
-The paramedics can call the ER ahead so they're prepared for his arrival.
+The paramedics can call the ER ahead so they're prepared for their arrival.

 Watch for Depression